Understanding “volatile” qualifier in C | Set 1 (Introduction)

 Basically, C standard says that “volatile” variables can change from outside the program and that’s why compilers aren’t supposed to optimize their access.
 Now, you can guess that having too many ‘volatile‘ variables in your program would also result in lesser & lesser compiler optimization.
 We hope it gives you enough background about meaning and purpose of “volatile”.

-From this article, we would like you to take-away the concept of “volatile variable –> don’t do complier optimization for that variable“!
+From this article, we would like you to take-away the concept of “volatile variable –> don’t do compiler optimization for that variable“!

 The following article explains volatile through more examples.